 32-42 inch PLR; only one fish may be over 42 inches Outlook for current fishing spots CHEROKEE LAKE The stripers and hybrids often feed on the surface in April and May.
 The gulls and other bait eating birds will help indicate where these fish are showing up to dine at the all-you-can-eat buffet.
 They can be scattered all over the lake from the John Sevier steam plant to complete the spawn downstream in all the major coves with baitfish.
 Night fishing with the alewife spawn in progress is at a premium this time of year.
 NORRIS LAKE Excellent fishing can be found at the Loyston/Lost Creek area around point 19 upstream to the head waters.
 The same holds true for the Powell River above point 15 and in most of the major coves including Cove Creek, Big Creek, Cedar Creek, Davis Creek and Sycamore Creek.
 Look for the gulls and the warmest water that is attracting bait fish.
 Artificial lures are still very effective.
 Pull the live bait along the shallow sunwarmed banks and shallow humps with planner boards.
 WATTS BAR & CHICKAMAUGA The fish have begun their spawning runs by moving upstream toward the dams and feeder creeks.
 Prior to the spawn look for fish in deep water several miles downstream from the dams.
 The spawn typically takes place throughout the month of May.
 CAUTION & PLANNING State law requires that you wear a life jacket if you are within 400 yards of a dam.
 Top water action is common.
 Artificial baits, as well as larger live baits, are very effective this time of year.
 Catch & Release is very successful this time of year.
 A great way to find the right places to look for fish is from past history.
 Look at the last few years of information available on fishing websites, articles, pictures, and magazines.
-Many times the best clue is to find the largest baitfish concentrations that will seek out the warmest most stable temperatures with nutrient rich water that is normally murky. - Ezell Cox Two New Boating Laws to Be Aware Of On April 1, 2021 a new federal law went into effect that requires the operator of a boat with an installed Engine Cut-Off Switch (ECOS) to use the ECOS link.
-The link is usually a coiled bungee cord lanyard clipped onto the operator's person, Personal Floatation Device (PFD) or clothing and the other end attached to the cut-off switch, but there are plenty of variations on the market, including electronic wireless devices.
-The law applies on all "Navigable Waters of the US".
-When an operator is wearing a link while underway, the engine will cutoff if the operator is separated from the operating area, an occurrence that can happen if the operator is ejected from the vessel or falls within the vessel.
-The shutdown of the engine is essential for safety reasons.
-If the operator is ejected from the vessel, the shutdown may prevent the operator from impacting the vessel's spinning propeller, and may aid the operator in safely returning to the drifting vessel.
-The law applies to "Covered Recreational vessels" which means any motorized boat with 3 or more horsepower that is less than 26 feet in length.
-Operator Requirement: An individual operating a covered recreational vessel shall use an engine cut-off switch link while operating on plane or above displacement speed.
-More details at https://uscgboating.org/recreational-boaters/engine-cut-off-devices.php A final rule on regulations for fire protections on recreational vessels has been published recently, and will take effect on April 20, 2022.
-If your disposable (non-rechargeable) fire extinguisher has a date of manufacture stamped on the bottle (example: "05" means 2005), and it is older than 12 years, the extinguisher is considered expired and must be removed from service.
-Look for wording on the bottle stating, "This product must be removed from service within 12 years after date of manufacturing".
-More details at https://uscgboating.org/recreational-boaters/fire-extinguisher-faq.php YOUR 2022 TSBA OFFICERS, DIRECTORS, AND STAFF President: Keith Shannon Vice President: Seeking candidate Treasurer: Eric Rauch Secretary: Keith Shannon Board Chairman: Allan Franklin TSBA DIRECTORS Bill Ballou, Jim Blazier, Steve Nichols, Cory Malabey, James Pierce, Eric Rauch, Bob Biscay, Hal Basdekis TSBA STAFF Newsletter Printing: Jim Blazier, Bill Ballou Distribution: Jim Blazier jblazier@comcast.net Newsletter Editor: Beth Shannon tsba.newsletter@gmail.com Membership: Eric Rauch arthurmuchow@yahoo.com Web Administrator: Bob Biscay tennstripedbass@gmail.com Facebook Coordinator: Allan Franklin/Steve Nichols/Eric Rauch Sponsor Coordinator: Justin Rose Public Relations: Ezell Cox No Need to Renew!
+Many times the best clue is to find the largest baitfish concentrations that will seek out the warmest most stable temperatures with nutrient rich water that is normally murky. ---- Ezell Cox When my favorite bait breaks off

+IF YOU COULD MARRY A SUPERMODEL OR GO FISHING

+WOULD YOU FISH IN FRESHWATER OR SALTWATER

+imgflip.com

+YOUR 2023 TSBA OFFICERS, DIRECTORS, AND STAFF

+President: Keith Shannon

+Vice President: Seeking candidate

+Treasurer: Eric Rauch

+Secretary: Keith Shannon

+Board Chairman: Allan Franklin

+TSBA DIRECTORS

+Bill Ballou, Jim Blazier, Steve Nichols, Scott Farmer, James Pierce, Eric Rauch, Bob Biscay, Hal Basdekis

+TSBA STAFF

+Newsletter Printing: Jim Blazier, Bill Ballou

+Distribution: Jim Blazier jblazier@comcast.net

+Newsletter Editor: Beth Shannon tsba.newsletter@gmail.com

+Membership: Eric Rauch erauch01@gmail.com

+Web Administrator: Bob Biscay tennstripedbass@gmail.com

+Facebook Coordinator: Allan Franklin/Steve Nichols/Eric Rauch

+Sponsor Coordinator: Justin Rose

+Public Relations: Ezell Cox

+No Need to Renew!

-If you paid dues in 2020 or 2021, your membership has been extended through 2022.
+If you paid dues in 2020 or later, your membership has been extended through 2023.
 New members can still join by completing the form in this newsletter and mailing it with their payment to the address below.
 Enclose a check for \$20.00 Mail to: TSBA P.O.
 Box 7303 Knoxville, TN 37921 TSBA Sponsors TSBA appreciates all the support we get from our sponsors.
-If you would like to see your business listed in our newsletter please consider adding or renewing for 2022.
+If you would like to see your business listed in our newsletter please consider adding or renewing for 2023.
 TSBA can provide newsletters for our sponsors to distribute.
 Thanks!